 We have entered into an investment advisory agreement with our Adviser and an administration agreement with our Administration Agreement").
 The advisory agreement with our Adviser that was in effect through June 30, 2021 (the "Prior Advisory Agreement"), was amended and restated effective July 1, 2021 (as amended, the "Current Advisory Agreement," and together with the Prior Advisory Agreement, the "Advisory Agreements").
 Each of the Advisory Agreements and the Administration Agreement were approved unanimously by our Board of Directors, including our independent directors.
-A summary of the compensation terms for each of the Advisory Agreements and a summary of the Administration Agreement is below.
+A summary of the compensation terms for each of the Advisory Agreement is below.